English Teaching & Graduate Assistantships

 - Serving as a member of the composition committee

-- Scheduling TAs and Group II and III faculty for classes they teach
+- Scheduling TAs and Instructional Faculty for classes they teach

 - Participating in evaluation of the writing program